namesakefyi/namesake/.changeset/ninety-zebras-float.md

 "namesake": patch
 ---

-Update env config for Better Auth
+Fix env config for Better Auth in production